-Individual performance will be based on written documentation of meeting or exceeding expected accomplishment of quantified goals negotiated with his/her Department Chair and having concurrence of the Associate/Assistant Dean and the Vice President for Academic Affairs and Dean.
+Individual performance will be based on written documentation of meeting or exceeding expected accomplishment of quantified goals negotiated with their Department Chair and having concurrence of the Associate Dean and the Vice President of Academic Affairs and Dean.
 Significant accomplishment is expected prior to promotion.